Bruno Mars: Endorsements and partnerships

 In August 2024, Mars appeared in a commercial for the Japanese discount-store Don Quijote.
 He, dancers Miyu, Haruka, Miyuri and miku, and store mascot Donpen danced around the Mega Don Quijote store in Shibuya while picking up articles from its People Brand (Jōnetsu kakaku).
 Mars wrote the jingle and shared the commercial on his Instagram.
 The collaboration included limited-edition goods.
+According to Miyu, she was asked by Mars to featured in the commercial and told her he "wanted to do house dance."
+They practiced together in Japan, created the choreography and everyone designed the costumes.

 In September 2024, Mars (as Ricky Regal) partnered with Stetson to release a new "silhouette inspired by the American heritage brand's early designs".
 Available in different colours, it includes a "gold-toned horseshoe pin with rhinestones" and a "Stetson x Ricky Regal liner featuring a red rose".
 Mars designed the collection's hat.
 In December 2024, Mars and Hello Kitty collaborated to celebrate Hello Kitty's 50th anniversary and the opening of Mars's Park MGM residency.
 Limited-edition merchandise and themed food and drink was available at Park MGM's Hello Kitty Cafe, and a Hello Kitty meet-and-greet was held that month.
 In June 2025, Regal and Stetson released a new cowboy hat, the "Regal 10X Straw".
 In June 2025, he was the featured artist for Season 9 of the Fortnite Festival, introducing a dedicated set of cosmetics within the game.

+On January 30, 2026, Mars was announced as the 2026 Record Store Day ambassador.
+In celebration of the day's special releases at participating record shops, Mars released Collaborations, a compilation album which highlights his collaborative hits.
+In March 2026, Mars, as part of his Ricky Regal collaboration with Stetson issued 100 "cowboy hats" in black or fawn.
+The Regal Range 6x has a "rose motif and lettering that matches the aesthetic of The Romantic.
+It also includes a "gold-toned, rhinestone-studded horseshoe pin and removable feather details."
+Kitty and Mars partened for select tour stops during the latter's The Romantic Tour (2026), including Vegas, Chicago and Toronto, among others.
+The Mars pop-up shop include the full "Hello Kitty x Bruno Mars" exclusive collection, inspired by the tour with Kitty's character and Mars's style.
+Fans will be able to attend Kitty and Mars-inspired cafe activation's, Kitty themed food and beverages and a chance to meet Kitty.
+The first pop-up shop opens on April 9 at The Shoppes at Mandalay Place in Las Vegas.